 7. Use Sunscreen

 The sun’s harmful UV rays and other environmental pollutants can be a major factor contributing to dry skin around the nose and mouth.
 Sunburns on the area near the nose can exacerbate into painful bumps and powdery scales if left untreated.
 Use a broad-spectrum sunscreen every time you step out to protect your skin against sunburns (5).
+Any existing damage, such as pre-cancerous growths or skin cancer, will not go away with sunscreen, but regular sunscreen use will reduce the risk of further damage.

 8. Revamp Your Diet